-- (a) The Authority shall be the competent authority for issuing a specific approval: - (1) for the commercial operator, the Authority in which the operator has its principal place of business; - (2) for the non-commercial operator, the Authority of the State in which the operator has its principal place of business, is established or is residing. - (b) Notwithstanding point (a)(2), for the non-commercial operator using aircraft registered in a third country, the applicable requirements under these requirements for the approval of the following operations shall not apply if those approvals are issued by a third-country State of Registry: - (1) performance-based navigation (PBN); - (2) minimum operational performance specifications (MNPS); - (3) reduced vertical separation minima (RVSM) airspace; - (4) low visibility operations (LVO).
+- (a) For the purpose of this MCAR, the designated competent authority for issuing a specific approval shall be: - (1) for the commercial operator, the Authority in which the operator has its principal place of business; - (2) for the non-commercial operator, the Authority of the State in which the operator has its principal place of business, is established or is residing. - (b) Notwithstanding point (a)(2), for the non-commercial operator using aircraft registered in a third country, the applicable requirements under this MCAR for the approval of the following operations shall not apply if those approvals are issued by a third-country State of Registry: - (1) performance-based navigation (PBN); - (2) minimum operational performance specifications (MNPS); - (3) reduced vertical separation minima (RVSM) airspace; - (4) low visibility operations (LVO).